bocoup/roost-boston-2012/testing/FF-NOTES.md

   - application state
   - brokering

-- we can write different pieces using a few rules
+- we can write different pieces using a few guiding principles
   - constructors, not literals
   - configurable selectors
   - simple methods: input -> output